 Nuala Droney is a partner in the firm's Business Litigation Group.
-She is the chair of the firm's Intellectual Property Litigation Practice Team and a member of the White-Collar Defense and Corporate Compliance Practice Team.
+She is the chair of the firm's Intellectual Property Litigation Practice Team and a member of the White-Collar Defense and Corporate Compliance Team and the Data Privacy and Security Practice Team.

 Ms. Droney chairs Robinson+Cole's Women's Committee.
 She was instrumental in creating a program that provides free legal services to victims of domestic violence seeking restraining orders.